Conservatives Missteps Leave Race For Merkel Job Open - UrduPoint

 "The CDU will put up a fight in this election," he vowed.

-- Turning tide - Laschet -- who secured the conservatives' nomination after a damaging battle with Markus Sodeder, leader of sister party CSU -- began his quest for the chancellery already under pressure from within his own alliance.
+Laschet -- who secured the conservatives' nomination after a damaging battle with Markus Soeder, leader of sister party CSU, began his quest for the chancellery already under pressure from within his own alliance.

 A whiff of discontent from Soeder's camp and disunity among the ranks had threatened to derail Laschet's bid for Germany's top job.